 Surgeries to replace defective hip implants can be painful and require long periods of recovery.
 Anyone who received an all-metal hip from DePuy should talk with their doctor about the risks of early hip failure or metallic poisoning.

-Patients should also speak with a lawyer as soon as possible to learn if they can receive compensation under the current settlement.
+Patients should also speak with a lawyer as soon as possible to learn if they can receive file a hip replacement lawsuit.
 The time to act is limited.

 Lawyers are available to discuss your case, investigate records and file a claim at no cost unless you receive an award.
 Due to the complexity of these cases, DrugNews only recommends lawyers who specialize in defective medical device cases and have already handled a DePuy lawsuit settlement.